9ikhan/travis-browserstack-example/README.md

 travis-playground
 =================

-This a sample application to learn and explore travis setup
+This a sample application to learn and explore [Travis CI](https://travis-ci.org)